-An administrative withdrawal can be initiated by the president, the vice president for academic and student affairs, the dean of student development, director of counseling or the evening and weekend administrator.
+An administrative withdrawal can be initiated by the president, the senior vice president for academic affairs, the vice president for enrollment management and student services, the director of counseling or the evening and weekend administrator.
 An administrative withdrawal is considered an emergency action.
 It does not replace violations of the student code of conduct or consequences recommended by the student-faculty disciplinary committee.
 Students are notified in writing of the reason for the administrative withdrawal and conditions for readmission to the college.
 A student can appeal an administrative withdrawal to the president within five business days of the time the student is notified of the original decision.
 The decision of the president, upon notification of the parties involved, is final.